SESYNC-ci/advanced-git-lesson/slides/fork.md

 simultaneously clone the repo and create an RStudio project by going to `File > New Project > Version Control` and entering the repo URL.
 This will seamlessly integrate the version control with RStudio's project structure.
+If there are no .Rproj or .gitignore files in the repo you are cloning, this will create them.
 {:.notes}

 ===

 Now, when you commit and push changes to this repo, they will be pushed to the copy you own rather than the owner's original copy.
-So if you are directly working with a collaborator on the same project, you would just want to clone (not fork) the repo and keep the same remote origin as the collaborator.
+You probably do *not* want this behavior if you are directly working with a collaborator on the same project.
+In that case, you would just want to clone (not fork) the repo and keep the same remote origin as the collaborator.